Supplies (song)

 "Supplies" is a song recorded by American singer-songwriter Justin Timberlake for his fifth studio album, Man of the Woods (2018).
 It was written and produced by Timberlake with Pharrell Williams and Chad Hugo of The Neptunes, and released on January 18, 2018.
 Its music video was directed by Dave Meyers.
 The song was serviced to rhythmic radio on January 23, 2018, as the album's second single.

 Production

 "Supplies" was the second single released from the album Man of the Woods, after the Timbaland- and Danja-produced "Filthy".
 "Supplies" was produced by Timberlake and The Neptunes.
-Despite The Neptunes' prolific production on *NSYNC's "Girlfriend", Timberlake's debut album Justified (which spawned a number of successful singles such as "Like I Love You", "Rock Your Body" and "Señorita"), and good relations with Timberlake, "Supplies" is the first solo song by Timberlake to be produced by the duo since 2003's "I'm Lovin' It", following The Neptunes' disputes with Jive Records (whom Timberlake was signed to at the time) over rap-group Clipse.
+Despite The Neptunes' prolific production on *NSYNC's "Girlfriend", Timberlake's debut album Justified (which spawned a number of successful singles such as "Like I Love You", "Rock Your Body" and "Señorita"), and good relations with Timberlake, "Supplies" is the first solo single by Timberlake to be produced by the duo since 2003's "I'm Lovin' It", following The Neptunes' disputes with Jive Records (whom Timberlake was signed to at the time) over rap-group Clipse.